patricio-argemi/BeyondSports_MatchData/README.md

 # BeyondSports_MatchData
-Assignment for BeyondSports interview process
+Assignment for BeyondSports interview process:
+Some notes from the process, things I would change, and observations in general.

 Class Specific Notes:
 ===================